Krzysztof is a 10+ year YouTube researcher who spends hours researching, analyzing, and uncovering YouTube trends, challenges, and media.

-The truth is that Shane Dawson is the king of YouTube, and if you don't believe me, then read on to find out why.
+The truth is that Shane Dawson was the king of YouTube for a long time, and if you don't believe me, then read on to find out why.

 1. Shane Dawson's Docu-Series

-Shane Dawson's venture into episodic television or the reality docuseries has been one of the most important transitions that I've ever seen a youtuber make.
+Shane Dawson's venture into episodic television or the reality docuseries was one of the most intriguing transitions that I've ever seen a youtuber make.